oyangetheresa-spec/thessy-travels/content/tech-host-blueprint.md

 # The Emerging Tech Blueprint: From "Automated" to "Liberated"

 You scored an **Emerging Tech Host** rating.
-Congratulations—you’ve moved past the manual grind.
+Congratulations, you’ve moved past the manual grind.
 You have the tools, but you’re likely facing a new problem: **The Complexity Tax.**

 ### The Reality Check
 You have the apps (a PMS, a pricing tool, maybe a smart lock), but they aren't "talking" to each other perfectly.
 You are likely spending your week: